Does this test have other names?

 One type of anemia is iron-deficiency anemia.
 If you have this type, you don't have

-enough iron to properly make hemoglobin.
+enough iron to correctly make hemoglobin.
 Hemoglobin is the substance that helps your

 red blood cells carry oxygen.